-When the UK left the EU, it entered a transition period that finishes at the end of this year.
+When the UK left the EU, it entered a transition period that finished at the end of 2020.

-As of 1 January 2021, there will be a number of new rules.
-We’re taking a look at what will change if you’re travelling to the EU, Switzerland, Norway, Iceland or Liechtenstein.
+As of 1 January 2021, there are a number of new rules.
+We’re taking a look at what has changed if you’re travelling to the EU, Switzerland, Norway, Iceland or Liechtenstein.

 Make sure you check your passport in good time before you travel.

 To be able to travel, your passport must:

 Bear in mind that, at the moment, passport applications are taking longer to process than the usual three weeks due to Coronavirus (COVID-19).
 The government has requested that you only apply for a passport if you need one urgently.